 - Idelalisib can be used for people with CLL/SLL who have genetic changes in their cells that make their condition harder to treat (17p deletion, where some genes are missing) and who are unable to have other treatments.

-- Idelalisib is currently being assessed for use on the NHS for people with follicular lymphoma, and a decision is expected in February 2019.
+- Idelalisib is not available on the NHS for people with follicular lymphoma.

 Northern Ireland usually follows National Institute for Health and Care Excellence (NICE) recommendations, which cover England and Wales.